 "Taking AGRI 325 in Guatemala opened up the doors of opportunity concerning the breadth that studying agriculture and related fields has to offer.
 After hearing stories from farmers about their struggles with international markets, I became fascinated with the applied economics of agriculture and switched my minor from economics to agricultural economics.
 Furthermore, after seeing the technical expertise of the cropping systems, I decided to add a second minor in ecological agriculture."

 The course is developed and offered in collaboration with Universidad Rafael Landívar.

-Dr. Julie Major, agr.
-(Tropical Agriculture)
+• Dr. Julie Major, agr (Tropical Agriculture)

-Cost DOES NOT include: airfare, tuition, immunizations, health insurance and personal expenses
+• Cost DOES NOT include: airfare, tuition, immunizations, health insurance and personal expenses

-Your cover letter should be no longer than 1 page, and explain your motivation to participate in the course, and your preparedness for intensive travel and living with a group for 2 weeks.
+• Your cover letter should be no longer than 1 page, and explain your motivation to participate in the course, and your preparedness for intensive travel and living with a group for 2 weeks.

-For non-McGill students only: include a legible copy of your academic transcript, with your application documents.
+• For non-McGill students only: include a legible copy of your academic transcript, with your application documents.

 • Once students are given an offer to participate, they will be asked to register for the course and a non-refundable 500$ deposit will be charged upon registration.
-The balance of the fee will be due in early February 2018.
+The balance of the fee will be due in early February 2019.